 NEWPORT BAY/SAN DIEGO CREEK WATERSHED

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by Permittees discharging into Upper Newport Bay as indicated in Appendix 1.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by Permittees discharging into Upper Newport Bay as indicated in Appendix 1.
 The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Sediment TMDLs for Upper Newport Bay/San Diego Creek Watershed.
 The compliance deadline of April 16, 2009 (10 years from the date of sediment TMDL approval by USEPA) specified in the Basin Plan has passed.

-Permittees must carry out an effective portfolio of projects and programs for the control of sediment in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.

 WQBELs for Sediment

-Discharges of sediment from MS4s to Newport Bay shall not exceed 2,500 tons per year, calculated as a 10-year running annual average.

-Discharges of sediment from MS4s to San Diego Creek and its tributaries shall not exceed 2,500 tons per year, calculated as a 10-year running annual average.

-Alternative WQBELs for Sediment

-In lieu of compliance with the WQBELs in section I above, Permittees must alternatively achieve all the following:
+Permittees must achieve all the following:

-Sediment in discharges from the Permittees’ MS4s must not alter the distribution of habitat types in the 700-acre Upper Newport Bay Ecological Reserve identified in Table 4.1 below by more than 1%.
+Sediment in discharges from the Permittees’ MS4s must not alter the distribution of habitat types in the 700-acre Upper Newport Bay Ecological Reserve identified in Table 4.1 below by more than 1 percent.

 Table 4.1: Baseline Distribution of Habitat Types in the Upper Newport Bay Ecological Reserve